thanhliem-SE/Weather-Mobile-App/README.md

 Patches are encouraged and may be submitted by forking this project and submitting a pull request.
 Since this project is still in its very early stages, if your change is substantial, please raise an issue first to discuss it.

 ## Licence
-© Copyright Nguyen Thanh Liem
+© Copyright by Nguyen Thanh Liem